gilatb/piper-crm/README.md

   - Click on [Try it out]
   - Then [Execute] to run some endpoints with some data if needed.

+### Testing & Static Code Analysis
+- `cd` into the project directory
+- Run `make check` to run the tests and static code analysis [The current test coverage is 95%]

 # Summary
 This isn't a complete solution.
 If I had more time, I would have done the following: